stephansturges/Tator/readme.md

 - `Backspace` / `W` – delete the currently selected bbox (⌘+Delete on macOS still works too).

 ### Train CLIP Tab
+1. Choose **Encoder type** (CLIP or DINOv3).
+CLIP enables text-based prompt prefiltering; DINOv3 is image-only and skips text prompts.
+If a DINOv3 model is gated, run `huggingface-cli login` (or set `HF_TOKEN`) and accept the license on Hugging Face.
+2. DINOv3 heads **require the `.meta.pkl`** produced by training so the encoder type/model is known.
+Legacy heads without meta are treated as CLIP and cannot be activated as DINOv3.
-1. Choose **Image folder** and **Label folder** via native directory pickers.
+3. Choose **Image folder** and **Label folder** via native directory pickers.
 Only files matching YOLO expectations are enumerated.
-2. (Optional) Provide a labelmap so class ordering matches the labeling tab.
+4. (Optional) Provide a labelmap so class ordering matches the labeling tab.
-3. Configure solver, class weights, max iterations, batch size, convergence tolerance, and hard-example mining (with adjustable weights/thresholds) plus **Cache & reuse embeddings** (enabled by default).
+5. Configure solver, class weights, max iterations, batch size, convergence tolerance, and hard-example mining (with adjustable weights/thresholds) plus **Cache & reuse embeddings** (enabled by default).
-4. Select an output directory; training writes `{model,labelmap,meta}.pkl` plus JSON metrics.
+6. Training outputs are written automatically to <code>uploads/classifiers/</code> (classifier + meta) and <code>uploads/labelmaps/</code> (labelmap).
+Output paths are fixed to keep model management consistent.
-5. Click **Start Training**.
+7. Click **Start Training**.
 Progress logs stream live, including per-iteration convergence and per-class precision/recall/F1.
 Completed runs appear in the summary panel with download links.

-Cached embeddings live under `uploads/clip_embeddings/<signature>/` and are keyed by dataset paths + CLIP backbone, independent of batch size.
+Cached embeddings live under `uploads/clip_embeddings/<signature>/` and are keyed by dataset paths + encoder model, independent of batch size.
 Toggling cache reuse will hit the store when inputs match.

-### CLIP Model Tab
+### CLIP Class Predictor Settings Tab
-- Activate a classifier by picking its `.pkl` artifacts or by selecting a completed training run; metadata auto-selects the correct CLIP backbone and labelmap.
+- Activate a classifier by picking its `.pkl` artifacts or by selecting a completed training run; metadata auto-selects the correct encoder type/model and labelmap.
-- Guidance text explains backbone auto-detection when a `.meta.pkl` file accompanies the classifier.
+- Manage saved heads: **Refresh**, **Download zip** (classifier + meta + labelmap if found), or **Delete** directly from the list under <code>uploads/classifiers/</code>.
+- Uploading a local `.pkl` stores it under <code>uploads/classifiers/</code> and adds it to the saved list (legacy heads without meta are treated as CLIP).
+- CLIP heads use the CLIP backbone selector; DINOv3 heads ignore the CLIP backbone setting.
+- Optional **Auto Class guard** can require a minimum confidence gap between the top two classes before accepting a suggestion.

 ### Train Qwen Tab
 - Converts whatever images + YOLO boxes you loaded in the labeling tab into JSONL + image bundles automatically.
 The browser shuffles the set, builds an 80/20 train/val split, and streams the dataset via `/qwen/dataset/init` → `/qwen/dataset/chunk` → `/qwen/dataset/finalize`—no manual dataset paths required.